 When Frankie catches Grace trimming the rug under the table with the chairs stacked on top she asks "Do we have a poltergeist?".
 The star of that 1983 movie Poltergeist, Craig T Nelson appears later in the season.

 Jane Fonda's first leading role in a television series.
-She previously appeared in a reoccurring role on The Newsroom (2012).
+She previously appeared in a recurring role on The Newsroom (2012).

 Jane Fonda's name was also Grace in the movie "Peace, Love and Misunderstanding".
 Her role was a Free Spirited ex Hippie just like Lily Tomlin's character in "Grace and Frankie".

-Martin Sheen and Sam Waterston previously appeared together in the movie Eagles wing
+Martin Sheen and Sam Waterston previously appeared together in the 1979 movie Eagle's Wing.

 To edit a trivia item, tap it